-It does recommend hiring the services of an experienced agency and always counting on local guides’ support.
-There are trekking and adventure companies that offer these circuits from their headquarters in Cuzco, which will advise you and allow the safe practice of the sport of your choice.
+It recommends hiring an experienced agency’s services and always counting on local guides’ support.
+Trekking and adventure companies offer these circuits from their headquarters in Cuzco, which will advise you and allow the safe practice of the sport of your choice.

 They can also provide you with all the necessary equipment and logistics.

 The city of Cusco does locate at 3,300m. one of the main destinations in the world for lovers of culture, adventure, and nature.
-Cusco most visited tourist destination in Peru, Cusco magical place the city of the Incas Machu Picchu, Inca Trail, Sacred Valley of the Incas,
+Cusco is the most visited tourist destination in Peru; Cusco is a magical place, the city of the Incas, Machu Picchu, the Inca Trail, Sacred Valley of the Incas,